AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-tab-bar.md

 >
 > If using the Adobe Experience Manager Guides in an On-Premise setup , the Workspace settings option continues to appear as **Settings** under the More actions menu.

-- **Editor settings**: Takes you to the Editor settings dialog where you can configure and control the visibility and behavior of tags, comments, and other editor-level settings during authoring.
+- **Editor settings**: Takes you to the Editor settings dialog where you can customize the Editor behavior at an individual author level.
+It allows you to control the visibility and behavior of tags, comments, and other editor-level settings during authoring.
 For details, view [Editor settings](./config-editor-settings.md).

 **Parent topic:**[Introduction to the Editor](web-editor.md)